 The Group's exposure to credit risk is influenced mainly by the individual characteristics of each counterparty rather than the geographical area or industry and therefore significant concentrations of credit risk primarily arise when the Group has significant exposure to individual counterparties.
-At 31 December 2019, the Group had concentration of credit risk on trade receivables as 99% of the balance was due from five largest debtors (2018: 97% was due from five largest debtors).
+At 31 December 2020, the Group had concentration of credit risk on trade receivables as 99% (2019: 99%) of the balance was due from five largest debtors.